burger

 How intent signals help sales and marketing

-Here are a few ways intent signals can enable sales and marketing.
+Here are a few ways high-intent buyer signals can drive sales and boost your conversion rate.

 Prioritize leads using intent signals